jpmor/site/sitewiki/quotes.md

 > America is a religion in itself.

 `- Michael Novak`

+> America is conservative in fundamental principles, but the
+> principles conserved are liberal and sometime radical.

+`- Gunnar Myrdal`

 > I think that in no country in the civilized world is less
 > attention paid to philosophy than in the United States.